damienjburks/terraform-aws-secure-static-site/README.md

 - **Automatic Failover**: CloudFront origin groups fail over on 5xx status codes (500, 502, 503, 504)
 - **Cross-Region Replication**: S3 replication ensures data availability in both regions
 - **Versioning**: S3 versioning enabled on website buckets for replication

-### Cost Optimization

-- **S3 Intelligent Tiering**: Automatically moves infrequently accessed objects to cheaper storage classes
-  - Objects not accessed for 30 days → Infrequent Access (IA)
-  - Objects not accessed for 90 days → Archive Access
-  - Objects not accessed for 180 days → Deep Archive Access
-  - No retrieval fees for frequent access patterns
-  - Automatic cost optimization without performance impact
-- **S3 Bucket Keys**: Enabled on all buckets to reduce encryption costs by up to 99%
-- **CloudFront Caching**: Reduces origin requests and data transfer costs

-### Encryption Implementation

-All S3 buckets use S3-managed encryption (SSE-S3) with AES-256 and S3 Bucket Keys enabled:

-1. **Primary Website Bucket**: Encrypted with AES-256, bucket keys enabled
-2. **Failover Website Bucket**: Encrypted with AES-256, bucket keys enabled
-3. **Logging Bucket**: Encrypted with AES-256, bucket keys enabled
-4. **S3 Bucket Keys**: Enabled by default to reduce encryption costs by up to 99%
-5. **Replication**: S3 replication works seamlessly with AES-256 encryption

-**Why not KMS?** CloudFront Origin Access Control (OAC) is incompatible with KMS-encrypted S3 objects.
-When CloudFront requests objects from S3 using OAC, it makes anonymous requests.
-KMS requires authenticated requests to decrypt data, making it impossible for CloudFront to access KMS-encrypted objects.
-This is an AWS platform limitation, not a module limitation.

 ## Usage